boras-frontend-react/tictactoe/README.md

 ## Requirements

-- [ ] A game board with 3x3 squares
+- [ X ] A game board with 3x3 squares
-- [ ] A button to start or restart the game
+- [ X ] A button to start or restart the game
-- [ ] The first click places an X, the next click an O, alternating each turn
+- [ X ] The first click places an X, the next click an O, alternating each turn
-- [ ] The entire project should use TypeScript in React
+- [ X ] The entire project should use TypeScript in React

 Example solution in Vanilla JS for reference: [CodePen](https://codepen.io/Tobias-Land-n/pen/JjVZwJv)
 _Note: The example also includes some extra challenge features._